mbeddr/mps-platform-docs/src/doc/docs/mps_internal/deps_and_classpath/index.md

 The term "plugin" is used at various places throughout MPS.
 It describes different things:

-- IDEA plugins: a packaged set of contributions to the IntelliJ IDEA platform, which MPS is based upon.
+- IDEA plugins: a packaged set of contributions to the IntelliJ IDEA platform, which MPS is based upon
-- MPS plugins: automatically loaded Models.
+- MPS plugins: automatically loaded models
-- Plugin language aspect: model inside a language defining extension points.
+- plugin language aspect: model inside a language defining extension points
-- Build model plugins: part of the build model language providing new entries for build models.
+- build model plugins: part of the build model language providing new entries for build models.

 ## Non-project sources